Degrees and Certifications:

 I have the belief that by working together we will make this a very successful school year.
 I believe in maintaining an open communication between all those involved in the success of student learning.
 Please know that I am always available to discuss any questions, concerns, or opportunities that may arise throughout the year.
 I look forward to working with my class and their families to achieve (and surpass) Sauk Elementary's goal of excellence!

 I graduated from Northern Illinois University in 2006 with a B.S. in Marketing.
 In addition, I earned a Masters in Teaching from Olivet Nazarene University in 2012.
-This is my fourth year teaching 6th grade, and my first year in the Gifted position.
+This is my fifth year teaching 6th grade, and my first year in the Gifted position.

 I am fortunate to come from a family of teachers.
 My father is a retired middle school Social Studies teacher, my mother is a retired teacher's assistant, and my sister is currently a 6th grade Social Studies teacher.
 I currently have a bulldog/pug mix named Payton and a a Siamese cat named Nermal.
 I enjoy staying active and filling my life with new experiences and adventures.
 This past summer I traveled to Bermuda, Washington DC, and Philadelphia, and it was amazing!
 I also looking forward to running the Chicago Marathon in October.

 Please be aware that per the district handbook, only school uniform approved sweaters may be worn in the classroom.
 All other sweaters, hoodies, etc. will need to be hung on the rack.
 In addition, all cell phones must be OFF and placed in the student’s bookbag.
 Ladies’ purses must also be kept on the classroom rack during the school day.